Piecely - a puzzle idea goes around the world

 Jasmin, how did you come up with the idea of turning your hobby into a business model?

 Jigsaw puzzles are like real life.
 You put the individual puzzle pieces together piece by piece to create a harmonious overall picture.
-Painter sometimes makes mistakes, but in the end you are rewarded with an extraordinary work of art.
+You sometimes make mistakes, but in the end you are rewarded with an extraordinary work of art.
 At first, it was a great way to pass the time, which encouraged concentration and required patience.
 I found my puzzles on the internet.
 At the same time, I follow great artists all over the world via Insta.
-At some point, I came up with the idea of combining the two.
+At some point, I had the idea of combining the two.
 Now I have a few creative people under contract and both sides benefit from it.
-I now have ten different motifs with 500 or 1,000 pieces on offer.
+I now have ten different designs with 500 or 1,000 pieces on offer.

 What makes your products sustainable?

 They are completely plastic-free and are produced in Germany in a climate-neutral way.
 Even the electricity comes from our own generation and the pieces are delivered in an organic Fairtrade cotton bag.
 The puzzle and packaging are made from recycled waste paper.
-More is not possible.
+That's as good as it gets.

 What are your tips for other founders?

 Just do it, just do it.
-That's the tip I'd like to give everyone.
+That's the tip I would like to give everyone.
 You grow with your tasks.
-Just start, even with little capital.
+Start simply, even with little capital.
 I asked myself what's worse: being annoyed afterwards that I didn't give it a go.
-Or, in the worst case, wasting some capital.
+Or, at worst, wasting some capital.
 I started my business from unemployment and only then took on a part-time job.
-This allowed my business to grow slowly and sustainably.
+That way, my business can grow slowly and sustainably.
 I started with 100 puzzles, which were sold out within a month.
 In the meantime, retailers from France, among others, are ordering small and large runs of up to 400 pieces per order.

 Contact details: